jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "I can't read the mathematics.
 Can you help?"
 I asked the young apprentice when the official was out of earshot.

-"The philosphers tell us the basis of all knowledge is saying 'I don't know'.
-Because you are hoenst, I can help you."
+"The philosopherstell us the basis of all knowledge is saying 'I don't know'.
+Because you are honest, I can help you."

 The apprentice knelt and drew in the dirt.
 He sketched my field's irregular shape, then drew lines inside it, breaking it into triangles and rectangles.